awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-scalingpolicy-predictivescalingconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MetricSpecifications`  <a name="cfn-autoscaling-scalingpolicy-predictivescalingconfiguration-metricspecifications"></a>
-An array that contains information about the metrics and target utilization to use for predictive scaling\.
+This structure includes the metrics and target utilization to use for predictive scaling\.
-Adding more than one predictive scaling metric specification to the array is currently not supported\.
+This is an array, but we currently only support a single metric specification\.
+That is, you can specify a target value and a single metric pair, or a target value and one scaling metric and one load metric\.
 *Required*: Yes
 *Type*: List of [PredictiveScalingMetricSpecification](aws-properties-autoscaling-scalingpolicy-predictivescalingmetricspecification.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)